 About

-As a Christian therapist, I also offer faith integration for clients who desire it.
-I believe therapy and faith can work together in powerful ways, and I seek to create a space where clients can honestly explore both their emotional and spiritual lives.
-Whether faith is a central focus of our work or simply an important part of your story, I strive to honor your values while providing thoughtful, evidence-based care.
+As a Christian therapist, I offer faith integration for clients who desire it.
+I believe God meets us with compassion in the places where we feel wounded, ashamed, afraid, or exhausted.
+Rather than using faith to dismiss pain or rush healing, I believe emotional healing and spiritual growth can unfold together as we honestly explore both our story and God's presence within it.
+Whether faith is central to our work or simply an important part of your life, I strive to honor your beliefs while providing thoughtful, evidence-based care.

 My Christian Faith and My Professional Practice